trilioData/triliovault-cfg-scripts/juju-charms/README.md

 trilio_test_bundle.yaml - Bundle to deploy Openstack services and TrilioVault service with TrilioVault charms

+trilio_overlay_bundle.yaml - Overlay bundle to deploy TrilioVault service with TrilioVault charms on an existing Openstack

 # Usage

 TrilioVault Data Mover API is a principal charm and provides API service for TrilioVault Datamover